MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-submit-vat-statements.md

 ---
-    title: How to Submit VAT Statements
+    title: How to Submit VAT Statements [IT]
-    description: Companies must pay VAT for most purchased goods and services.
-VAT can be deducted if the goods and services that are purchased by a company are used in the production of its income.
+    description: VAT can be deducted if the goods and services that are purchased by a company are used in the production of its income.

     services: project-madeira
     documentationcenter: ''